top of page

 What is a hand-coloured linocut print?

-The design needs to be printed in oil-based ink so that it does not bleed when the water-based colours are painted on by hand.
+The design must be printed in oil-based ink so that it does not bleed when the water-based colours are painted on by hand.

 This is a method I first used when I started lino printing.